Why is iron so important for your health?

-Iron is an essential part of haemoglobin, which is found in red blood cells.
-Haemoglobin carries oxygen in the blood from the lungs to the rest of the body.4 Oxygen is required in your brain for concentration and in your muscles for physical energy.
+In the body, iron is an essential part of haemoglobin, which is found in red blood cells.
+Haemoglobin carries oxygen in the blood from the lungs to the rest of the body.
+Oxygen is required in your brain for concentration and in your muscles for physical energy.
 Iron is also needed to maintain a healthy immune system, helping you to fight off infections.

 If iron deficiency is not treated there can be long-term consequences for your health.
-Fatigue and other symptoms of iron deficiency can also lower your quality of life and reduce your ability to concentrate and be productive at work.3 If you think you may be iron deficient, it is important that you speak to your doctor so that they can investigate further.
+Fatigue and other symptoms of iron deficiency can also lower your quality of life and reduce your ability to concentrate and be productive at work.
+If you think you may be iron deficient, it is important that you speak to your doctor so that they can investigate further.